Consulting Contracts: Everything You Need to Know

 - Determine whether the consultant will remain an independent contractor or an employee.
 This is a very important detail because it determines how the consultant is treated.
 Most of the time, consultants are independent contractors.
 Therefore, they are not eligible for benefits like vacation time or sick leave.

-- Decide how long the agreement will be valid for.
+- Decide how long the agreement will be valid.
 Specifically, state when consulting services begin and when they end.

 - Be sure to include a termination clause.
 This gives information on what to do if the contract needs to be terminated early.
 Include details on how an early termination affects compensation.